 Doesn’t she sound like a handful of sunshine?
 Wait until you actually meet the bitter old lady.

-When she finally picked up, I could hear the loud screeching of her 10+ cats through the phone like the scratching of nails along a chalk board.
+When she finally picked up, I could hear the loud screeching of her 10+ cats through the phone like the scratching of nails on a chalkboard.
 Then, I proceeded to tell her my current situation, leaving out unnecessary information and hoping that she would help me.

 “I don’t know about this, Emira.
 It sounds shady what you’re having me do,” my next door neighbor, Lou, said through the phone.

-At first, she was apprehensive when I told her I needed her to go into my house and send me my passport, through the mail, to the kind security guard who was helping me.
+At first, she was apprehensive when I told her to go into my house and send me my passport to the kind security guard who was helping me.
 Thankfully, I decided to make a passport in case I have to leave the country due to my past.

 I was kind of apprehensive to ask her for help, but desperate times call for desperate measures.

-“It’s time I’m wasting for this.
+“It’s time I’m wasting.
 My cats will go nuts, Emira.
-You know how Vanilla and Kale can’t live without me for even 1 second.”
+You know Vanilla and Kale can’t live without me for even 1 second.”
 She tried to decline and I was tempted to roll my eyes at her excuse.

 I bet her cats would be throwing a house party without her.
-That, or run while they can before she gets back.
+That or run away while they can before she gets back.